GHTaarn/SimpleUI.jl/README.md

 ### The `promptget` function

-Prompts the user for some string input with an optional default value e.g.:
+Prompts the user for some input with an optional default value e.g.:

 ```julia
 using SimpleUI